Student Excellence Awards

 Volunteer of the Year

 Dr. Herman Gleicher shows extraordinary depth and devotion in his volunteerism.
-During his time on the Board, Dr. Gleicher worked hard to advocate for the development of Joseph Hernandez Hall, to which he gave a fabulous gift to name a Student Learning Lounge.
+During his time on the Board, Dr. Gleicher worked hard to advocate for the development of the Chemistry/Chemical Biology Building, to which he gave a fabulous gift to name a Student Learning Lounge.
 He actively attended meetings, gave valuable feedback for future of the department, saying chemistry was the foundation for his medical school education.
 He was very engaged and attentive, which was exactly why he was asked to chair the newly formed Biology Leadership Board.

 Faculty Achievement Awards